 Hey everyone!
 Hopefully your fantasy seasons are still going as we enter the last month of the season.
 Instead of normal daily notes, I'm going to discuss one situation for every team throughout the league.
 We'll get back to normal notes on Wednesday morning, but I feel like this was a good chance of pace to highlight some new developments around the NHL.
-Let's get to it!Please, blog, may I have some more?
+Let's get to it!

 As far as disappointments for this season go, Cam Atkinson is near the top of the list.
 After his breakout last season with 35+27, Atkinson has struggled mightily on the ice and with an injury.
 We're finally seeing signs of Atkinson getting back to last season's level.
 Atkinson scored a shorthanded goal and added two power play assists with five shots on goal in the Columbus win on Monday.
 That gives Atkinson 4+4 in his last 9 games with at least three shots on goal in each game during that span.
 The minutes are strong so that hasn't been a problem.
 The issue has been that Columbus' power play has been so bad that Atkinson had only 3 STP before this game (which he doubled in this one).
 Columbus has been better on the man advantage lately, and the arrival of Thomas Vanek should help them even more.
 Atkinson is still available in over 40% of leagues and in a 12'er, I'd grab him right now while he's finding his groove again.
 Let's take a look at what else happened over the last two nights:

 No, I'm not talking about the musical.
 I've used "Teach Me How to Dougie" before, so I needed to change it up.
 Dougie Hamilton scored the first hat trick of his career on Saturday, albeit in a 6-3 loss to the Panthers.
 He probably won't match last season's 50 point total, but Hamilton has been just as good.
 He's over three shots per game, the plus-minus is solid, the PIM are there, and a career high in goals is a near-certainty (he needs one more).
 As someone who has a betting ticket on the Flames to win the Cup, I just wish Glen Gulutzan would play Dougie more.
 Their first pair is so damn good that there's no reason for Hamilton to be under 25 minutes per game.
 Regardless, he's a solid #2 fantasy D for the all-around contribution with upside to be a bottom-end #1.
 With his recent play (11 points in his last 10 games), hopefully that happens.
 Let's take a look at what else happened over the weekend:

 Monday night was a short slate, but there were a couple great games.
 Florida and Edmonton decided that defense (and goaltending) was optional leading to a 7-5 barn burner.
 Vincent Trocheck took over the game late, scoring three goals in the third period on six shots to record his first career hat trick.
 No matter what format you play, Trocheck has been incredible this season.
 By the end of the month, there's a great chance that Trocheck has set career highs in goals, assists, PPP (already did that) and SOG.
 The 24 year old is also a monster in faceoffs, hits, and blocks for a forward as well.
 For those of us in standard leagues, Trocheck looks like a top 35 player for this season and in the future, if not even better.
 He's basically Jamie Benn with a better shot rate and a lower floor for penalty minutes (obviously plus-minus can shift year-to-year).
 The only potential downside going forward is that Trocheck is already averaging 21:33 per game, which has nowhere to go but down.
 Either way, that's of no concern for me; Trocheck is still underrated in my eyes.
 Let's take a look at what else happened over the last two nights:

 You don't need me to tell you how good Evgeni Malkin is at hockey.
 I'm still flabbergasted that he wasn't one of the players in the NHL 100 because he's clearly one of the best 100 players ever.
 Certainly better than Toews or Keith.
 I also wanted to use the word flabbergasted in a sentence.
 Oh, yeah, so about that Malkin fella.
 He scored his 12th career hat trick on Tuesday night as the Penguins kept rolling against the Sharks.
 Malkin is well over a point per game, gives great penalty minutes, and the shot rate remains over three points per game.
 As I always say about Malkin, just stay healthy!
 As noted here, the playoff schedule is rough for the Pens, but Malkin should definitely help you get to that point.
 Let's take a look at what else happened on Tuesday night:

 After a massive breakout in which he scored 72 points in 77 games and Tampa Bay made the Cup Finals in 2014-15, everyone expected Tyler Johnson to push his way into superstardom.
 Then he struggled massively in 2015-16 scoring 38 points in 69 not-so-nice games.
 "It's okay, he'll bounce back!"
 Kind of, but 45 points in 66 games wasn't necessarily what people hoped.
 "Write him off, that was a fluke!"
 Nope, Johnson is back on track.
 Johnson scored a hat trick on Tuesday putting six shots on goal in the 5-4 win over Carolina.
 He now has 16 goals and 18 assists in 42 games with a +11 rating.
 The shot rate on the whole doesn't look great, but Johnson has 33 shots on goal in his past 9 games, in which he has 8 goals.
 The player that was tied for the team lead in points during the regular season and led a Cup finalist in points in the playoffs looks to be back.
 If he is, Tampa is going to be even more unstoppable.
 Johnson is available in around 25% of leagues and if you're lucky enough to be in, grab him immediately.
 If you own him, props for grabbing him and don't look to sell high because we know the upside.
 Let's take a look at what else happened the last two nights: